-Before moving a suspended load ensure you have a clear view of the travel path and that this is free of any obstructions etc.
+Before moving the jib arm or suspended load ensure you have a clear view of the travel path and that this is free of any obstructions etc.

 Avoid swinging loads.
 Push rather than pull on suspended loads.
-Do not let trolleys crash into the travel stops as the load may whip thus increasing the resultant loads imposed on the structure.
+Do not let trolleys crash into the travel stops as the load may whip outward thus increasing the effective radius and therefore the resultant loads imposed on the mechanisms and structure.